mph-/lcapy/doc/netlists.rst

 `state_space_model()` creates a state-space model by replacing inductors with current sources and capacitors with voltage sources

-`r_mode()` creates a resistive equivalent model using companion circuits (this is used for time-stepping simulation)

-`noise_model()` replaces resistors with a series combination of a resistor and a noise voltage source

 `subs()` substitutes symbolic component values